Defocus Deblur Microscopy via Head-to-Tail Cross-scale Fusion: Method

-In our model, $U^{(n)}$ is the encoder-decoder-based U-Net with symmetric skip connections that directly transfers the feature maps from the encoder to the decoder.
-In contrast to conventional U-net, the encoder $U^{(n)}$ of our model is also connected with the decoder of $U^{(n+1)}$, shown in Figure \ref{model_figure}.
-Intuitively, our fine model can enable more efficient learning via utilizing the knowledge distilled from coarse counterparts.
-Our architecture is inspired by knowledge distillation \cite{Romero2015FitNetsHF, Hinton2015DistillingTK}.
-In the knowledge distillation model, knowledge is distilled though the teacher’s logit, which means the student is supervised by both groundtruth labels and teacher’s logits.
-Despite that our defocus deblurring model does not requires semi-supervised learning, experiments show that knowledge distillation can facilitate the supervised learning.
-It is worth mentioning that In detail, the $U^{(n)}$ can be represented as $(E^{(n)}_0, E^{(n)}_1, \cdots, E^{(n)}_i, \cdots, E^{(n)}_I)$ and $(D^{(n)}_0, D^{(n)}_1, \cdots, D^{(n)}_i, \cdots, D^{(n)}_I)$, where $E^{(n)}_i$ and $D^{(n)}_i$ are $i$-th features maps in the encoder and decoder of $U^{(n)}$, respectively.
+where $N$ is the number of scales, or subnetworks. $U^{(n)}$ denotes the encoder-decoder-based U-Net with symmetric skip connections that directly transfers the feature maps from the encoder to the decoder.
+In contrast to conventional U-Net, the encoder $U^{(n)}$ of our model is also connected with the decoder of $U^{(n+1)}$, shown in Figure \ref{model_figure}.
+Intuitively, our finer model can enable more efficient learning via utilizing the knowledge distilled from coarser counterparts.
+In detail, the $U^{(n)}$ can be represented as $(E^{(n)}_0, E^{(n)}_1, \cdots, E^{(n)}_i, \cdots, E^{(n)}_I)$ and $(D^{(n)}_0, D^{(n)}_1, \cdots, D^{(n)}_i, \cdots, D^{(n)}_I)$, where $E^{(n)}_i$ and $D^{(n)}_i$ are $i$-th features maps in the encoder and decoder of $U^{(n)}$, respectively.
 As a result, $E^{(n)}_i$ can be obtained by the following equation: